Infant Mental Health

 Get expert knowledge in a virtual learning network with Infant Mental Health Experts.
-The curriculum is designed to expand expertise in areas of infant mental health in the areas of clinical, supervision and administrative.
+The curriculum is designed to expand expertise in preventing, assessing, and treating developmental, behavioral, and mental health concerns in children ages birth to 5.

-What Does the Infant Mental Health ECHO Offer?
+What Does the Infant Mental Health ECHO Program Offer?